sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

   This is just a bad idea.
-Say you only run automated security checks on commits that touch code and then someone creates a Trojan-horse commit titled `docs: fix typos` which actually introduces vulnerabilities into the authentication subsystem?
+Say you only run automated security checks on commits that touch code and then someone creates a Trojan-horse commit titled `docs: fix typos` which actually introduces vulnerabilities into the authentication subsystem.
 Obviously, that sort of malicious activity would hopefully be caught in code review, but the automated tooling is bypassed, putting the onus on a human to identify the problem.